c5sire/ISAS70course/Presentation.md

-2. Organzing an analysis project - 1
+2. Organizing an analysis project - 1
 ========================================================

 1. Maintain a common structure